-We also took into account the reports of Care Inspectorate Wales (CIW) and Estyn as well as any subsequent actions taken by the Council in response.
-Estyn completed an inspection in May 2022 on the Learn Welsh Ceredigion-Powys-Carmarthenshire partnership.
-No reports have been issued by CIW relating to Carmarthenshire County Council since our last Annual Audit Summary in January 2022.
+We also consider the reports of Care Inspectorate Wales (CIW) and Estyn as well as any subsequent actions taken by the Council in response.
+However, CIW and Estyn have not issued any reports relating to Ceredigion County Council since our last Annual Audit Summary in February 2022.